Iapetus-11/Villager-Bot/docs/topgg.md

 * Ability to generate Minecraft pixel art from images sent in the chat
 * Ability to ping / check the status of any Minecraft server
 * Expansive economy system (based upon emeralds obviously!)
+* Multi-language support!
+(English, Español, 繁體中文)
-* Multi-language support and other customization options
+* Expansive customization options
 * Made by Iapetus11, so it must be good right?!

 ### Support / Contact Information